 Contact the Director, Division of Extramural Activities, NCI, if you are interested in volunteering for NCI peer review committees or Boards.
-For CSR peer review committees, go to "How to Become a CSR Reviewer" (https://grants.nih.gov/grants/how-to-apply-applicationguide.html) for information on reviewer qualifications and the CSR nomination process.
+For CSR peer review committees, go to "How to Become a CSR Reviewer" (http://public.csr.nih.gov/ReviewerResources/ BecomeAReviewer/Pages/Overview-of-ECR-program. aspx) for information on reviewer qualifications and the CSR nomination process.